zhi-g/sublime-ensime/README.md

 ## Features

-* Creates and understands `.ensime` projects (maximum one project per Sublime window, if you have a project with multiple subprojects only a single subproject will be available at a time)
+* Creates and understands `.ensime` projects (maximum one project per Sublime window, if you have a project with multiple subprojects only a single subproject will be available at a time).

 * Once your Ensime project is configured (we have a helper for that) and Ensime is run, Scala files in that Ensime project benefit from a number of semantic services: